 - 1x 2-lane DSI Display Interface (up to 1Gbps per lane)

-Please not all will be available at the same time, some are multiplexed.
-Check the datasheet in detail proceeding with the design using compute module.
+Please note, not all interfaces will be available at the same time, some are multiplexed.
+Check the datasheet in detail before proceeding with the design using compute module.

 Limitations of using the Raspberry Pi Compute Module

 Module form-factor gives a lot of advantages but there are some limitations also of Raspberry Pi compute module.
 Design engineers should consider these before building a product.
 One of the biggest limitation with module approach is that you need to create a carrier board if the readily available boards in the market are not good enough for your requirement or are very expensive.

 Some of the other limitation are mentioned below:

 Complex Power Supply Requirement